Acupuncture for Raynaud's disease

 Treatment of Raynaud's disease include reducing exposure to triggers, exercise and stopping smoking whilst reducing emotional stress.

-In Chinese medicine theory, Raynaud's is poor circulation to the hands caused by stagnation of qi and blood.
+In traditional Chinese medicine theory, Raynaud's is poor circulation to the hands caused by stagnation of qi and blood.

-Acupuncture treatments are great at reducing the duration of attacks in people with primary raynaud's disease.
+Chinese acupuncture treatments are great at reducing the duration of attacks in people with primary raynaud's disease.
 It does this by regulating energy and blood flow as well as reducing stress and tension and reduce the frequency of attacks.
 It is therefore ideal in the treatment of Raynaud's disease.